What you'll learn about electrical and computer engineering at UW-Platteville

 As an electrical engineer, you'll design, develop, test, and supervise the manufacturing of electrical equipment from the smallest internal components of a cell phone to the largest power grids.
 It's a field with its eye on the future and integral to the development of electric motors, radar and navigation systems, and self-driving automobiles.

-Our electrical engineering program is accredited by the EAC Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Electrical Engineering Program Criteria.
+Our electrical engineering program is accredited by the EAC Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and the Electrical Engineering Program Criteria and similarly named engineering programs.
 The program emphasizes use of theoretical concepts that complement practical engineering design and development.
 The Department of Electrical and Computer Engineering helps students learn with cutting-edge tools in areas of emphasis such as electronics and communications, computer, control, and power and energy engineering.

 At UW-Platteville, you'll graduate as an industry-ready, creative thinker who applies analytical and technical skills to address design, sales, and management challenges at leading global corporations in communications, technology, power manufacturing, and more.